azimmer-tbt/logic-app-toolkit/README.md

 # Logic App Toolkit

 Deterministic, checksummed patching pipeline for Azure Logic Apps (Consumption tier).
+Created to take the pain out of repeated small changes to Logic Apps that are similar in code like altering a send to address across several communication apps or injecting an improved scope for logging in N apps in a scriptable way.

+Because Microsoft keeps so much of the syntax a sacred mystery, I themed the kit around the Age of Exploration and the Spanish Inquisition.

+May your Logic Apps always be whole.
+Amen.

 ## The Toolkit